 Always seek medical advice before beginning treatment with CBD.
 This is particularly important if you are on medication as CBD can interfere with the metabolism of other drugs such as blood pressure and psychiatric medicine.

 In the United States, we work with large established cultivators processors and also design, build and operate new large scale hemp processing labs.

 We have partnered with North America’s largest Supercritical CO2 extraction company to develop large scale turnkey labs capable of processing 1000s of pounds of biomass daily to meet the growing demand for high quality CBD from US hemp.

 We also source and sell biomass, and work direct with large cultivation groups, farmer’s cooperatives and First Nation groups to supply the large quantities of hemp biomass required for large scale CBD production.

-Internationally, we have issued offtake agreements to purchase low THC hemp-derived Isolate and other concentrates for local processing and export.
+We work with farmers to grow and produce low THC hemp-derived Isolate and other concentrates for local processing and export.

 These will be derived from hemp grown under GAP (Good Agricultural Practice) conditions and processed under GMP compliant and certified facilities to allow sale internationally to approved purchasers.